stefanDeveloper/heiFIP/README.md

     - **Max packets per flow** allows you to specify the maximum number of packets per flow.
 If the total number of packets is too great, the remaining images are discarded.
   - **Packet Image** converts a single packet into an image.
   - **Markov Transition Matrix Image**: converts a packet or a flow into a Markov representation.
 - **Header** processing allows you to customize header fields of different protocols.
 It aims to remove biasing fields.
-For more details look into [header.py](https://github.com/stefanDeveloper/heiFIP/blob/heiFIP-cpp/heifip/plugins/header.cpp)
 - **Remove Payload** options allows you to only work on header data.
 - **Fast and flexible**: The main image precessing is in raw bytes inside the image classes while for the header preprocessing is PcapPlusPlus is used.
 - **Machine learning orientation**: heiFIP aims to make Deep Learning approaches using network data as images reproducible and deployable.
 Using heiFIP as a common framework enables researches to test and verify their models.